 72%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-The skill is well-structured with strong actionability — concrete CLI commands, clear tool descriptions, and organized reference pointers.
-Its main weaknesses are the inclusion of GDPR concept explanations that Claude already knows (consuming tokens without adding value) and the lack of validation/feedback loops in workflows that deal with compliance-critical operations.
-Trimming the 'Key GDPR Concepts' section and adding re-validation steps to workflows would significantly improve it.
+This is a well-structured skill with strong actionability — concrete CLI commands and clear tool documentation.
+Its main weaknesses are the inclusion of GDPR concept explanations that Claude already knows (inflating token usage) and the lack of validation checkpoints in workflows that deal with compliance-critical processes.
+The progressive disclosure and reference organization are excellent.

 Suggestions

 Remove or drastically reduce the 'Key GDPR Concepts' section — Claude already knows GDPR legal bases, special category data definitions, and data subject rights.
-Keep only project-specific details that differ from standard GDPR knowledge.
+This saves ~60 lines of tokens.

 | Dimension | Reasoning | Score |